earthly/website/blog/_posts/2022-05-04-ci-comparison.md

 With one exception, all the services we looked at limited usage by allotting a certain amount of build minutes per month.
 Run out of build minutes and you'll be forced to pay for more.
 Again Circle CI won out by offering three times the build minutes as Github Actions, which came in second.

 Travis does not use the concept of build minutes.
 Instead, it offers build credits.
 The amount of credits you use for each build [depends on several factors](https://docs.travis-ci.com/user/billing-overview/#usage---credits), but we saw about 10 credits deducted per run when conducting our benchmark tests.
-It's hard to say just how exactly this compares to build minutes offered, but since you have to use your free 10,000 credits within the first month of signing up for Travis CI, we considered it to be the least last when it comes to value.
+It's hard to say just how exactly this compares to build minutes offered, but since you have to use your free 10,000 credits within the first month of signing up for Travis CI, we considered it to be the last when it comes to value.

 ### Speed Test

 ![Average total run times for our benchmark test.]({{site.images}}{{page.slug}}/speedtest.png)

 To test the performance of each service, we needed something to build.
 We wanted something open source that also showcased a variety of programming languages.
 With those criteria in mind, we landed on this [benchmarks project](https://github.com/kostya/benchmarks).
 This repo contains a handful of different benchmark tests that run on over two dozen languages and frameworks.
+Some of the tests can take a long time to run, so in order to keep the test managable, we decided to just use the [Base64](https://github.com/jalletto/benchmarks/tree/master/base64 encoding/decoding benchmark.

 This is how we ran the test on each platform.

-1. Build the project with Docker.
+1. Build the project with Docker (This builds every test, not just the Base64).
 2. Push the image to Docker Hub.
 3. In a new job, pull the image.
-4. Run the [Base64](https://github.com/jalletto/benchmarks/tree/master/base64) encoding/decoding benchmark.
+4. Run the Base64 benchmark.

-We repeated this 5 times to get a sense of how much variation you might expect with each service.
+We repeated this 5 times to get a sense of how much variation you might expect.

 For each service, you'll see three sets of data.